-Early studies on vulnerability dealt with droughts and famines.
+Early studies on vulnerability dealt with droughts and famines7.
 Under the impression of the devastating famine crises in the African Sahel Region during the 1970s and 1980s, increasing attention was paid to the underlying causes of these famines.
 In trying to explain the occurrences of these processes two concepts, namely that of 'adjustment' and that of 'poverty' were rejected as too simplistic.

-&lt;sup>13 The following short historical reconstruction is based on Kuhlicke, C.; Steinführer, A. (forthcoming).
+7 The following short historical reconstruction is based on Kuhlicke, C.; Steinführer, A. (forthcoming).
 Social vulnerability to flooding.
 In: Bernhofer, C.; Schanze, J.; Seegert, J. (Eds.).
-Textbook on Integrated Flood Risk Management".
-Springer, Berlin.
+Textbook on Integrated Flood Risk Management.
+Springer: Berlin.